DanielBMarkham/Info-Ops3/manuscript/chapter03.md

 Most times for us regular folks it doesn't matter.
 Sometimes, though, it does.

+ {blockquote}
-> Dear Gustoff, Village Leader In Charge Of Angry Mobs
+ Dear Gustoff, Village Leader In Charge Of Angry Mobs

-> This is in reply to your email from last week.
+ This is in reply to your email from last week.
 I was very clear.
 You have unfairly accused my mom of being a witch.
 This resulted in her death and caused a great hardship on our family

-> You replied that there had been a fair trial, conducted by no other than the famous Sir Bedevere The Wise, Knight Of The Round Table and Adjudicator Of All Scientific Matters, found her guilty and gave her a fair sentence.
+ You replied that there had been a fair trial, conducted by no other than the famous Sir Bedevere The Wise, Knight Of The Round Table and Adjudicator Of All Scientific Matters, found her guilty and gave her a fair sentence.
 You pointed out that even she agreed the sentence was just.
 She did weigh as much as a duck, clearly indicating she was made of wood and therefor a witch.You, sir, are wrong!

-> Feathers also float, as do small bits of bread.
+Feathers also float, as do small bits of bread.
 The great tome of Toledo tells us that witches can also be made out of butterflies.
 You're a bad person who never liked my mom.
 And that scale doesn't even look like it could work!

-> Sincerely,Carrot-Nosed Kid Who Is Also Not A Witch
+Sincerely,Carrot-Nosed Kid Who Is Also Not A Witch {/blockquote}

 *(The logic here and in the accompanying movie clip is atrocious.
 Our email writer makes one logical fallacy after another as he points out what's wrong.
 But that's not his worst mistake!
 His mistake is not understanding the thing he's criticizing, the original scene.
 Bedevere "teaches" the angry mob about the correct way to spot witches.
 Bedevere is appearing to be a teacher.
 Engaging in didactic, especially if the teacher is good, is a wonderful experience for the entire audience.
 He's asking questions back-and-forth with the crowd, as if they're all on a journey to "discover" whether she's a witch or not.
 He appears to be helping them.
 But what in fact he's doing is rhetoric: he's persuading the mob of his greatness and authority in all matters of science.
 The actual science or underlying reasons have nothing to do with anything.